superlinked/superlinked/framework/reference/dsl/query/result.md

     :   Converts the query result entries into a pandas DataFrame.

         Each row in the DataFrame corresponds to a single entity in the result, with columns representing the fields of the stored objects.
+An additional score column is present which shows similarity to the query vector.

         Returns:
             DataFrame: A pandas DataFrame where each row represents a result entity, and each column corresponds to the fields of the stored objects.
+Additionally, it contains the above-mentioned score column.

 `ResultEntry(entity: superlinked.framework.common.storage_manager.search_result_item.SearchResultItem, stored_object: dict[str, typing.Any])`
 :   Represents a single entry in a Result, encapsulating the entity and its associated data.